belle2/basf2/online_book/prerequisites/ssh.rst

 and your workstation if you have both: Each machine you "own" should have it's own private/public key pair and those should be known to the servers you want to login to.

+.. rubric:: Making keys available on other machines

 Finally, you usually don't want to have private keys present on systems you don't really have control over for security reasons.
 But even more important